allegheny-college-cmpsc-100-fall-2022/course-materials/README.md

 Do not wait until the end of the semester.

-Part of my role as a course instructor is to make sure that students receive the assistance they need.
+Part of my job as the Mayor of `term-world` is to make sure that students receive the assistance they need.
 Do not hesitate to let me know if there is anything I can do with respect to your ability to handle your work.
 This is especially true of our current circumstances.
 Again, let me remind you -- __**it is part of my job**__ to help you access Allegheny College resources that will enable your safety and success.

 In many situations, the following list of resources may help: